-Monitoring And Review
+Monitoring and Review

-The curriculum leader is responsible for monitoring planning, the standard of children's work and the quality of teaching.
-The curriculum leader supports colleagues in the teaching of PSHCE development, by giving them information about current developments in the subject and by providing a strategic lead and direction for the curriculum area in the school.
-The curriculum leader is also responsible for devising an action plan and evaluating this on a termly basis, evaluating strengths and weaknesses in the curriculum area and indicating areas for further improvement.
-The curriculum leader is responsible for providing an annual overview to the directors of the academy.
+The Subject Leader is responsible for monitoring planning, the standard of children's work and the quality of teaching.
+The Subject Leader supports colleagues in the teaching of Personal Development, by giving them information about current developments in the subject and by providing a strategic lead and direction for the curriculum area in the school.
+The Subject Leader is also responsible for devising an action plan and evaluating this, evaluating strengths and weaknesses in the curriculum area and indicating areas for further improvement.
+The Subject Leader is responsible for providing an annual overview to the directors of the academy.